inkle/ink-unity-integration/Readme.md

 Features:

- - **Running ink in game**: Allows usage of JSON-compiled ink files in Unity via the included `ink-engine.dll` (and Json.Net dependency).
+ - **Running ink in game**: Allows usage of JSON-compiled ink files in Unity via the included `ink-engine.dll`.

  - **Auto Compilation**: Instantly creates and updates a JSON story file when a `.ink` is updated.
 Errors in your `.ink` script are displayed as errors in Unity's own console.